 Consultation with the school nurse is strongly recommended to develop and maintain health care protocols.
 Special protocols may be necessary related to specific illnesses or disease outbreaks.
-Please refer to the Ready Schools, Safe Learners Resiliency Framework and Planning for COVID-19 Scenarios in Schools for latest updates and required actions related to COVID-19.

 Understanding disease transmission routes can inform local communicable disease plans and exposure control policies.
 See Appendix II for more information about transmission routes and related prevention measures.